iontodirel/matchbox_aprs/README.md

 ## LDO

-The on board LDO can run from as low as 4.3V for its maximum rate current at 500mA
+The on board LDO can run from as low as 4.3V for its maximum rated current of 500mA

 Higher voltages can also be supplied to the LDO for up to +20V

 The typical board consumption is about 50mA

+Because the LDO has reverse current protection, the board can be powered externally from 3.3V, while simultanously powered by the USB-C port